pablodecm/paper-inferno/paper/paper.md

 in the simulation often lacks a tractable probability density
 $p(\boldsymbol{x}| \boldsymbol{\theta})$, where
 $\boldsymbol{\theta}$
 is the vector of model parameters.
-Given some experimental observations $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$, a problem of special relevance for these disciplines is statistical inference on a subset of model parameters
+Given $n$ experimental observations $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$, a problem of special relevance for these disciplines is statistical inference on a subset of model parameters